The five dimensional transformed Weyl$-$Yang$-$Kaluza$-$Klein theory of gravity: Introduction

 \section{Introduction}

-The quadratic curvature Lagrangians have been used by many researches to generalize or expand Einstein's theory of general relativity for over a century (for early works, see, e.g., ~\cite{Weyl1,Weyl2,Pauli,Weyl3,Eddington}).
-The simple alternative forms of the scalar curvature, $R$, could be the square version of the scalar curvature, $R^{2}$; of the Ricci tensor, $R_{\mu\nu}R^{\mu\nu}$; or of the Riemann tensor, $R_{\mu\nu\lambda\sigma}R^{\mu\nu\lambda\sigma}$; and a linear combination of those, such as well-known Gauss$-$Bonnet invariant~\cite{Lanczos1,Lanczos2,Lanczos3}, as one step forward.
-Among them, mathematically, the most similar to Yang$-$Mills gauge theory~\cite{YangMills} is the following matter-free gravitational action quadratic equation in $R_{\mu\nu\lambda\sigma}$:
+Quadratic curvature Lagrangians have been used by many researchers to generalize or expand Einstein’s theory of general relativity for over a century (for early works, see, e.g.,\cite{Weyl1,Weyl2,Pauli,Weyl3,Eddington}).
+The simple alternative forms of the scalar curvature, $R$, could be the square version of the scalar curvature, $R^{2}$, the Ricci tensor, $R_{\mu\nu}R^{\mu\nu}$, or of the Riemann tensor, $R_{\mu\nu\lambda\sigma}R^{\mu\nu\lambda\sigma}$, and a linear combination of those, such as the well-known Gauss$-$Bonnet invariant\cite{Lanczos1,Lanczos2,Lanczos3}, as one step forward.
+Among them, mathematically, the most similar to the Yang$-$Mills gauge theory\cite{YangMills} is the following matter-free gravitational action quadratic equation in $R_{\mu\nu\lambda\sigma}$:

-in which ${\kappa}$ and $g$ are the coupling constant and the determinant of $g_{\mu\nu}$, respectively, on the four-dimensional spacetime $\mathcal{M}$.
-Higher dimensional versions of the considered model are also possible~\cite{halil13,halil14}.
-The connection $\{\Gamma\}$ variation of this curvature-squared action (\ref{action}) provides the field equation
+where ${\kappa}$ and $g$ represent the coupling constant and the determinant of $g_{\mu\nu}$, respectively, on a four-dimensional (4D) spacetime $\mathcal{M}$.
+By accepting that an affine connection is a Levi$-$Civita connection, i.e., torsion is absent, and considering a Palatini variational method, i.e., the metric $\{\mathfrak{g}\}$ and connection $\{\Gamma\}$ are assumed to be independent variables \cite{palatini,Misner:1973prb}, the connection variation $\delta\{\Gamma\}$ of this curvature-squared action (\ref{action}) provides the field equation without matter \cite{Lichnerowicz,Loos,Loos67,Yang}

-which is known as Yang's gauge gravity~\cite{Yang}.
-The third-order equations (\ref{fe}) are more complicated than well-established Einstein's field equations, and they include Einstein's vacuum solutions in a natural manner.
-One can see that from the relation
+which is known as Yang’s gauge gravity equations in the literature.
+The third-order equations (\ref{fe}) are more complicated than well-established Einstein’s field equations; however, they include Einstein’s vacuum solutions in a natural manner.
+From the relation

-which comes from considering the Bianchi identities.
-Then, the obvious vacuum solutions, ${R}_{\mu\nu}=0$ and ${R}_{\mu\nu}=\lambda g_{\mu\nu}$, for any constant $\lambda$, satisfy the alternative equation (\ref{fe2}).
-Conversely, the Palatini variation \cite{palatini,Misner:1973prb} of the action (\ref{action}) with respect to the metric $\{\mathfrak{g}\}$ can be considered to be an energy-momentum tensor of the theory~\cite{cam2,fairchild77} or only another field equation, which is equal to zero, to eliminate nonphysical solutions~\cite{fairchild77,stephenson,fairchild76}, although numerous physical ones exist in the literature ~\cite{pavelle1,pavelle2,thompson,thompson1,ni,pavelle3,pavelle4,baskal,kuyrukcu2013,kuyrukcu2021} (for more historical notes, see, e.g.,~\cite{kuyrukcu2021,dean}).
-Furthermore, one can alternatively suppose that the metric may be a non-dynamic variable as we do in this study (see also, e.g.,~\cite{chen1}).
+which is derived from the second Bianchi identity $D_{[\rho}{R}_{\mu\nu]\lambda\sigma}=0$, where $D$ refers to the typical covariant derivative, the obvious vacuum solutions, ${R}_{\mu\nu}=0$ and ${R}_{\mu\nu}=\lambda g_{\mu\nu}$, for any constant $\lambda$, satisfy the equivalent equation (\ref{fe1e}).
+Conversely, the Palatini variation of the action (\ref{action}) with respect to the metric $\{\mathfrak{g}\}$ without matter can be written as follows \cite{stephenson,fairchild76,fairchild77}: